‘Girls’ Series Finale: Failure to Latch

 Last night’s series finale of “Girls” felt more like a bottle episode than a culmination of six seasons.

-She awakens one morning to find Marnie spooning her in bed: she’s evidently snuck in in the middle of the night, and has decided to help Hannah raise her baby.
+But Marnie is along for this one.
+Hannah awakens one morning to find her spooning her in bed: she’s evidently snuck in during the middle of the night, and has decided to help Hannah raise her baby.
 (This is a terrifying moment on its own.
 Having recently watched Allison Williams in “Get Out,” it was too soon to see her creeping around a country estate.)

 “I still have a lot to give,” Marnie says.
-Sure, Hannah needs the help, but Marnie, who’s been unemployed living in her mom’s “home gym” in New Jersey, is desperate for the sense of purpose.
+Sure, Hannah needs the help, but Marnie, who’s been unemployed living in her mom’s “home gym” in New Jersey, is desperate for the sense of purpose, even if she's really just being a hanger-on.

-“Everytime you say nipple a fairy dies,” Hannah says, which is especially amusing given that Allison Williams played Peter Pan on Broadway.
-In this scenario, Marnie is a kind of Tinkerbell to Hannah’s Peter Pan, desperate to keep believing in the magic.
+“Everytime you say nipple a fairy dies,” Hannah says, which is especially amusing given that Allison Williams played Peter Pan on NBC's Peter Pan Live!
+In this scenario, Marnie is a kind of Tinker Bell to Hannah’s Peter Pan, desperate to keep believing in the magic.
 Neither are quite ready to give up on Neverland, although they both desperately need to be weaned.

 It’s too much for the girls.
 Marnie casually asks for a night off, to check out a jazz trio at a wine bar in town, and Hannah is not having it.
 So Marnie calls upon a real adult to help out: Hannah's mom Loreen.
 Now we’re watching “Three Ladies and a Baby,” or maybe, more like one woman and three babies.
 With her own mom back in the house, Hannah really begins to regress, throwing tantrums like a teenager.
 After a fight, she storms out of the house and as the screen door slams, Loreen calls to her, “Bye, baby girl.”